drBenway/pixi-vn-wiki/start/why.md

 * providing a 2D soundtrack
 * providing functionality to play sounds and music
 * providing a storage device to save the game loadable
-* saves the current state of the entire game at each "story step" also giving the possibility to go back
+* saves the current state of the entire game at each "story step" giving the possibility to go back
 * functionality to save and load the current state of the game.

 For a quick start, various [project templates](/start/getting-started.md#pivivn-templates) are available.
 Less experienced developers can use these templates without much knowledge of JavaScript/TypeScript.